The most expensive wine collections that have gone under the hammer

 On the list of some of the most expensive wine collections is the wine cellar of musician, composer and theatre personality Andrew Lloyd Webber.
 Known as the creator of hit musicals like Phantom Of The Opera and Cats, Webber boasts an impressive wine list that has scored some big bills.

 In 1997, 18,000 of his wine bottles fetched GBP 5 million (about USD 6.9 million) at a Sotheby’s auction.
-According to The New York Times, the auction house dubbed it “the greatest single wine collection ever to appear at auction” and estimated to bring in USD 3.2 million (INR 26 crore approx.).
+According to The New York Times, the auction house dubbed it “the greatest single wine collection ever to appear at auction” and estimated to bring in USD 3.2 million.
 Bottles of Chateau d’Yquem 1900 and Chateau Cheval Blanc 1947 were part of the magnificent collection.

-In 2011, his collection yet again saw mammoth sales, garnering GBP 3.5 million (USD 5.6 million/INR 46 crore approx/) at a Sotheby’s Hong Kong auction.
-It comprised 746 lots, with the most expensive wine being a Chateau Petrus 1982, whose 12 bottles bagged USD 77,564 (INR 64 lakh approx.), states BBC.
+In 2011, his collection yet again saw mammoth sales, garnering GBP 3.5 million (USD 5.6 million) at a Sotheby’s Hong Kong auction.
+It comprised 746 lots, with the most expensive wine being a Chateau Petrus 1982, whose 12 bottles bagged USD 77,564, states BBC.

 Robert Drouhin’s wine collection